Publication and Authorship:

 • Authors should sign an Assignment Form stating that the article is an original work, has not been published before and is not being considered for publication elsewhere in its final form either in printed or electronic form.
 The same research must not be published in more than one journal.

-• All authors must have significantly contributed to the research and fulfil the authorship criteria.
+• All authors must have significantly contributed to the research and fulfill the authorship criteria.

 • Authors must state that all data in the article are real and authentic.